codr7/g-fu/README.md

 ### Syntax
 One potential issue with Lisp's (lack of) syntax is nesting.
 Any non-trivial piece of code will inevitably drift towards the right margin and end in an impressive stack of parens.

-To help improve the situation, g-fu supports atoms as stand-ins for single element macro argument lists and breaking expressions into parts using `,`.
-Keeping this in mind, the Fibonacci-example above could be rewritten as follows.
-The code is transformed to exactly the same internal representation by the reader.
+To help improve the situation, g-fu supports a non-scoped, generalized form of `let`; atoms as stand-ins for single element macro argument lists; and using `,` to break exceptions into parts.
+Keeping these ideas in mind, the Fibonacci-example above could be rewritten as follows.

 ```
-(let (fib (fun n
+(let fib, fun n
   (if, < n 2,
     n,
-              (+, fib (- n 1), fib (- n 2)))))
+    (+, fib (- n 1), fib (- n 2))))

-  (dump, fib 20))
+(dump, fib 20)
 ```

 ### Macros